5 Ways to Drive Traffic to Your Website (Part 1)Posted on May 10, 2018 | Philosophy Communication

 Email marketing is not only a great way to drive traffic to your website or blog, it’s also a great way to strategically build out a list of your current clientele, partners and prospects and utilize that list as a strategic sales tool, while also nurturing your company relationships and keeping them engaged with your brand in some way.

-It’s effective because email is the third most influential source of information for B2B audiences and 86 percent of professionals prefer to use email when communicate for business purposes, reports WordStream.
-Likewise, 80% of retail professionals (B2C), indicate that email marketing is their greatest driver of customer retention.
+It’s effective because nearly everyone has an email account or two (the average is 1.75) and 50% of people check their email first when logging online.
+As well, 86 percent of professionals prefer to use email when communicating for business purposes, and 59% of customers say that marketing emails impact their purchases, reports SupplyGem.
+Unsurprisingly, 59% of B2B marketers say most of their revenue comes from email marketing, and 80% of retail professionals (B2C) indicate that email marketing is their greatest driver of customer retention.

 Step-up Your Social Media Presence

 We live in a time where no one can deny the power and reach of social media.
 However, it’s easy for businesses to get overwhelmed and either 1) retreat from social media practices and trends or 2) create an account on every existing social media platform.
 As a strategic partner for our clients, we often remind them that different social media platforms exist for different purposes, and also different audiences—and therefore, not every social media platform will be a fit for your business objectives.
 Social media is certainly worth your time and budget, but the correct research must be conducted to determine where you should gauge your efforts.

 Consider Social Media Advertising

 This tactic is fun, because it can be a combination of tactics #1, #2 AND #4.
 The corporate world has caught onto the fact that social media plays a huge role in modern-day advertising.
 Social media advertising is a great way to reach your audience in a highly-targeted way and inspire them to take the next step—as long as your message is enticing enough.